Hadeel-Salah/team-26/README.md

 ## Project Information 📜
 **Name of the project:** MyAbility
 - It's going to be a website
-- Using: HTML, CSS, JavaScript, Bootstrap
+- Using: HTML, CSS, JavaScript, JS Libraries, Bootstrap
 - Comments added to code for clarity

 <br>